JunayedMiah/MADE_Junayed/project/project-plan.md

 ## Main Question

-1. How do income inequality and education access influence economic growth in the Americas??
+1. How do income inequality and education access influence economic growth in the Americas?

 ## Description